Reciprocity (social psychology): History

-An adaptive mechanism
+As an adaptive mechanism

 Richard Leakey and Roger Lewin attribute the very nature of humans to reciprocity.
-They claim humans survived because our ancestors learned to share goods and services "in an honored network of obligation".
+They claim humans survived because our ancestors learned to share goods and services "in an honored network of obligation."
 Thus, the idea that humans are indebted to repay gifts and favors is a unique aspect of human culture.
 Cultural anthropologists support this idea in what they call the "web of indebtedness" where reciprocity is viewed as an adaptive mechanism to enhance survival.
 Within this approach, reciprocity creates an interdependent environment where labor is divided so that humans may be more efficient.
 For example, if one member of the group cares for the children while another member hunts for food for the group, each member has provided a service and received one in return.
 Each member can devote more time and attention to his or her allotted task and the whole group benefits.
-This meant that individuals could give away resources without actually giving them away.
-Through the rule of reciprocity, sophisticated systems of aid and trade were possible bringing immense benefits to the societies that utilized them.
+This meant that individuals could share resources without actually giving them away.
+Through the rule of reciprocity, sophisticated systems of aid and trade were possible, bringing immense benefits to the societies that utilized them.
 Given the benefits of reciprocity at the societal level, it is not surprising that the norm has persisted and dictates our present cognition and behavior.

 The power of reciprocity

 Reciprocity is not only a strong determining factor of human behavior; it is a powerful method for gaining one's compliance with a request.
+The rule of reciprocity has the power to trigger feelings of indebtedness even when faced with an uninvited favor irrespective of liking the person who executed the favor.

+Strength

-The rule of reciprocity has the power to trigger feelings of indebtedness even when faced with an uninvited favor and irrespective of liking the person who executed the favor.
-In 1971, Dennis Regan tested the strength of these two aspects of reciprocity in a study where participants believed they were in an art appreciation experiment with a partner, Joe, who was really Regan's assistant.
-During the experiment, Joe would disappear and bring back a soft drink for the participant.
-After this phase of the experiment was over, Joe would ask the participant to buy raffle tickets from him.
+In 1971, Dennis Regan tested the strength of these two aspects of reciprocity in a study entitled "Effects of a Favor and Liking on Compliance."
+In this experiment, participants believed they were in an art appreciation experiment with a partner, "Joe", who was actually a confederate.
+During the experiment, Joe would offer a soft drink to his co-participant.
+After the experiment was over, Joe would ask the participant to buy raffle tickets from him.
 The more the participants liked Joe, the more likely they were to buy raffle tickets from him.
-However, when Joe had given them a soda and thus indebted them to reciprocate, it made no difference whether the participants liked Joe or not, the rule of reciprocity overpowered liking.
+However, when Joe had given them a soda, which thus indebted them to reciprocate, the participants feelings toward Joe were no longer a significant predictor of purchasing tickets.
+The rule of reciprocity proved to be more salient in this decision-making process than did how much they liked a person.
 Thus, individuals who we might not even like have the power to greatly increase our chances of doing them a favor simply by providing us with a small gift or favor prior to their request.
 Furthermore, we are obliged to receive these gifts and favors which reduces our ability to choose to whom we wish to be indebted.